Snowflake-Labs/sfquickstarts/site/sfguides/src/cloud_native_data_engineering_with_matillion_and_snowflake/cloud_native_data_engineering_with_matillion_and_snowflake.md

 <!-- ------------------------ -->

-## Creating a TRANSFORMATION job: CURRENT_POSITION
+## Creating a Transformation Job to determine the Current Position
 Duration: 30

 The trading history data from S3 gives a listing of ten traders with both BUY and SELL actions.
 In this transformation job, the transactions will be aggregated to find out the number of shares bought/sold and for how much.
 With those figures, the net # of shares and value will be calculated, and a table will be created, enriched with each traders’ average price for each stock.
 The below figure shows the end product of the transformation pipeline we will create in this section: